HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 No wind favors he who has no destined port.

-Translator unknown, from book 2, chapter 1: On the Inconsistency of Our Actions • In French: Nul vent fait pour celuy qui n’a point de port destiné. • M. A. Screech’s translation: No wind is right for a seaman who has no predetermined harbour. • Donald M. Frame’s translation: No wind works for the man who has no port of destination.
+Translator unknown, from On the Inconsistency of Our Actions (book 2, chapter 1) • In French: Nul vent fait pour celuy qui n’a point de port destiné. • M. A. Screech’s translation: No wind is right for a seaman who has no predetermined harbour. • Donald M. Frame’s translation: No wind works for the man who has no port of destination.

 (I)t is impossible for any one to arrange the pieces, who has not the whole form already contrived in his imagination.
 Of what use are colors to him that knows not what he is to paint?
 No one lays down a certain design for his life, and we only deliberate thereof by pieces.
 The archer ought first to know at what he is to aim, and then accommodate his arm, bow, string, shaft, and motion to it; our counsels deviate and wander, because not levelled to any determinate end.
 No wind serves him who addresses his voyage to no certain port.